dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-web-api.md

 ---
-title: Create a web api with ASP.NET Core and Visual Studio
+title: "Tutorial: Create a web API with ASP.NET Core MVC"
 author: rick-anderson
-description: Build a web api with ASP.NET Core MVC and Visual Studio ms.author: riande
+description: Build a web API with ASP.NET Core MVC ms.author: riande
-monikerRange: '>= aspnetcore-2.1'
+monikerRange: '> aspnetcore-2.1'
 ms.custom: mvc
 ms.date: 11/19/2018
 uid: tutorials/first-web-api
 ---

-# Tutorial: Create a web api with ASP.NET Core
+# Tutorial: Create a web API with ASP.NET Core MVC

 By [Rick Anderson](https://twitter.com/RickAndMSFT) and [Mike Wasson](https://github.com/mikewasson)

-This tutorial teaches the basics of building a web API to manage a list of "to-do" items.
-A user interface (UI) isn't created.
-You learn how to:
+This tutorial teaches the basics of building a web API with ASP.NET Core.

+In this tutorial, you learn how to:

 > [!div class="checklist"]
 > * Create a web api project.
+> * Add a model class.
+> * Create the database context.
+> * Register the database context.
 > * Add a controller.
-> * Add code to get "to-do" items.
+> * Add CRUD methods.
+> * Configure routing and URL paths.
-> * Create other CRUD operations.
+> * Specify return values.
+> * Call the web API with Postman.
 > * Call the web api with jQuery.

-At the end, you have a web API that can manage "to-do" items.
+At the end, you have a web API that can manage "to-do" items stored in a relational database.

 ## Overview